Archie Panjabi

 Archana Panjabi (born 31 May 1972) is an English actress.
-She has had various roles in both British and American television including as Maya Roy in Life on Mars (2006–2007), Kalinda Sharma in The Good Wife (2009–2015), Nas Kamal in Blindspot (2016–2017, 2020), Kendra Malley in Departure (2019–2023), and The Rani in Doctor Who (2025).
+On television, she is known for her roles as Maya Roy in the BBC One series Life on Mars (2006–2007), Kalinda Sharma in the CBS series The Good Wife (2009–2015), Nas Kamal in the NBC series Blindspot (2016–2017, 2020), Kendra Malley in the Global series Departure (2019–2023), and The Rani in Doctor Who (2025).
 Her work in The Good Wife earned her a Primetime Emmy Award in 2010 and an NAACP Image Award in 2012, as well as two further Emmy nominations, one Golden Globe nomination, and three Screen Actors Guild Award nominations shared with the cast.
 Panjabi is the first Asian actor to win a Primetime Emmy for acting.
-Other notable roles include Meenah Khan in East Is East (1999), Pinky Bhamra in Bend It Like Beckham (2002), Yasmin Husseini in Yasmin (2004), and Asra Nomani in A Mighty Heart (2007).
+Her films include East Is East (1999), Bend It Like Beckham (2002), Yasmin (2004), and A Mighty Heart (2007).

-Early life
+Early life and education

 Archana Panjabi was born 31 May 1972 in Edgware, London, to Govind and Padma Panjabi, both Sindhi Hindu immigrants from India.
 Her ancestry belongs to Sindh, now in Pakistan; her parents settled in India after the Partition of India.

 She graduated from Brunel University with a degree in management studies in 1994.
 She is also trained in ballet.

 Panjabi won an Emmy in 2010 for Outstanding Supporting Actress in a Drama Series for playing Kalinda Sharma in The Good Wife.